kyrienguyen5701/houshou-button/README.md

 This site was initiated using create-react-app.

-To deploy a local development environment, first install either Docker or Node = 14.
+To deploy a local development environment, first install either Docker or Node = 14.x and Python = 3.6.
+Using upper Node version is highly NOT recommended as it requires upper node-sass version, which can break other dependencies!
 Then follow these steps:
-1. Clone the repository using git through this command `git clone https://github.com/kyrienguyen5701/ichimi-tavern.git` or through Github Desktop App.
+1. Clone the repository using git through this command `git clone https://github.com/kyrienguyen5701/houshou-button.git` or through Github Desktop App.
 You can also download as a .zip file.
-2. Go into the repository `cd ichimi-tavern`
+2. Go into the repository `cd houshou-button`
 3. 1.
 Run `npm install` or `yarn`
 4. Run `npm start` or `yarn start`.
 During the code modification process, the local development server can immediately reflect the results of the modification.